d-beloved/thelearnedtongue/content/blog/stages-of-a-relationship.md

 ---
 path: Relationships
 date: 2020-08-06T18:06:11.069Z
-title: Stages of a Relationship.
+title: Stages of a Relationship
 description: There are two major stages of a relationship; The Acquaintance Stage and The Intimacy Stage.
 ---